Asimit148/Meal-Suggestion-App1/README.md

 ### 3. Main Screen (Meal Suggestions UI)
 Due to the simple nature of the program, only one main screen was necessary in creating this project.

-The main screen consists of the following components: A background image, a text view, a display and reset button, and an edit text.
+The main screen ("App Actual") consists of the following components: A background image, a text view, a display and reset button, and an edit text.
 The text view is where the user has entered the title of the project.
 The edit text box, allows the user to enter text, specifically a time of day for a suggested meal (for example, “Morning”, “Mid-afternoon”, etc).
 The display button, will generate a meal for the user based on the time that the user has entered.
 However, if the user has entered incorrect text (such as leaving the edit text blank, or entering text that is not a time of day), a sufficient error message will be displayed (for example: “Please enter a time of day”).
 The reset button, will clear the text that the user has entered in the edit text, so that the user is able to re-enter the time of day , if they wish to try the program again.

 ### 4.)
 Coding Behind Screen
 #### 4.1) Standard Code generated for UI Components